AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/segmentation/custom-segmentation.md

 The Custom Segmentation feature allows you to filter Touchpoints by one category and by up to five segments.
 Depending on what Object your ROI Dash is pointed to (Lead or Contact), you can create segments based on the fields found on the Lead/Contact Object.
 As well, you'll be able to create segments based on any fields found on the Opportunity Object.

+>[!NOTE]
+>
+>Custom Segmentation allows you to filter Touchpoints by categories (filter name) and rules (filter values).
+Tier 1 gets one segment, Tiers 2 and up get ten.

 **When is the Custom Segmentation feature helpful?**

 Custom Segmentation can be used to see data for a particular record type.
 Once you map the filter logic, you should be able to see in the [!DNL Marketo Measure] dashboard's Demand Waterfall View--the same data you would see in your CRM.